 - Because we get to drink the odd pint – though it’s not compulsory.

 - Because we like to keep alive one of our country’s most colourful traditions.

 Why not give it a try?

-New recruits – dancers and musicians – are always welcome.
+New recruits – dancers and musicians – any gender – are welcome.

 Christchurch, 105a Clarendon Park Road, Leicester.
 LE2 3AH.